 In order to engage the environment in a virtuous way, design for a double user – visitors and nature – and include all the challenges that this action requests, the project should clearly recognize and optimize the critical and valuable characters of the Sevenoaks Wildlife Reserve.

 discover the Reserve.
 The pier pursues the double objective to be a see-spot on the lake – increasing the visibility of the wildlife, enabling visitors to observe and learn from the ecosystem – and provide nesting sites for riparian birds and breeding for reptiles and amphibians, creating optimal habitats in order to enrich the biodiversity of the reserve.
-All the activities that will be performed by the visitors will be in contact with the forest and the wetland, from birdwatching to awareness raising activities.
+All the activities that will be performed by the visitors will be in contact with the forest and the wetland, from birdwatching to awareness-raising activities.
 This ribbon is designed in order to allow an uninterrupted relation of both people and wildlife, guaranteeing a safe place for children and three independent

 accesses.
 Moreover, an outdoor theatre – with a floating stage – is placed between the new center and the lake. and To guarantee the resilience of the structure, it is designed following the natural circumstances of the seasons.
 The shore’s tribunes are usable as a theatre when the weather conditions will allow it and enable the water drainage and depuration when the flood occurs (SUDS).

-The Management Staff Building is thought as a landmark with a simple technology, being an invitation from the distance and revealing its technical connotation (workshop for machine maintenance, dry timber storage) only when the visitors are inside the reserve, surprising them and naturally redirecting them towards the new Centre on the left.
+The Management Staff Building is thought of as a landmark with simple technology, being an invitation from the distance and revealing its technical connotation (workshop for machine maintenance, dry timber storage) only when the visitors are inside the reserve, surprising them and naturally redirecting them towards the new Centre on the left.
 The first floor is designed on piles to separate the offices from the surrounding nature, and at the same time to enhance the natural light.
-The wood adopted for the pier and the interiors walls follows the specific strategy of reducing the carbon footprint of the structures and ensuring the environmental sustainability of the buildings.
-As the outdoor theatre, the parking lot are designed as a SUDS, replacing the asphalt with a permeable flooring to reduce the runoff.
+The wood adopted for the pier and the interiors walls follow the specific strategy of reducing the carbon footprint of the structures and ensuring the environmental sustainability of the buildings.
+As the outdoor theatre, the parking lot is designed as a SUDS, replacing the asphalt with a permeable flooring to reduce the runoff.